Why Clayton

 Does Lily Garipova speak Russian for Clayton transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Clayton and the broader central Contra Costa corridor in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Clayton and the broader central Contra Costa corridor in either English or Russian.
 Russian-language Clayton page: lilygaripova.com/ru/clayton-realtor/.

 What is the Concord BART commute math from Clayton?